 Originals and Translations

 Whether the work is an abstraction or representation, analog or digital, my creative process is the same and encourages cross-pollination between all four.
-Although I use digital processes and printing to make limited edition 'translations' of my paintings, each piece is first completed as an original using traditional media.
+Although I use digital processes and printing to make limited edition 'translations' of my paintings, each piece is first completed as an original artwork using traditional media.

 The process unfolds, layer-upon-layer, wash-upon-wash, until disparate elements reach a kind of equilibrium.
 The painting is finished when the shapes, and the ideas they represent, become one.